Barry Seal: Killing

 On the evening of February 19, 1986, Seal was shot to death in front of the Salvation Army Center, three weeks into his probation.
-When Seal pulled into the center's lot and parked, a man got out of a car behind the center's donation drop boxes and opened fire with a suppressed MAC-10 submachine gun.
+When Seal drove into the center's parking lot and parked, a man got out of a car behind the center's donation drop boxes and opened fire with a suppressed MAC-10 submachine gun.
 Seal was hit six times and died almost instantly.

-Six Colombians were quickly arrested in connection with the murder.
+Six Colombians were arrested in connection with the murder.
 Three of them, Luis Carlos Quintero-Cruz, Miguel Vélez, and Bernardo Antonio Vásquez, were indicted on state charges for capital murder.
 A fourth man was indicted separately on lesser charges, and evidence of direct involvement was insufficient for two, who were released and deported.

-In addition to the state charges against the killers, federal charges were filed against Fabio Ochoa, Pablo Escobar, and a third cartel member, Rafael Cardona, for conspiring to violate Seal's civil rights by murdering him.
+In addition to the state charges against the killers, federal charges were filed against Fabio Ochoa, Pablo Escobar, and a third cartel member, Rafael Cardona Salazar, for conspiring to violate Seal's civil rights by murdering him.